R4Z0R-1111/R4Z0R-LINK-GETTER/README.md

 ### How To Use

--Open EXE inside the /bin/release
+- Open EXE inside the /bin/release
--Type in the Desired URL
+- Type in the Desired URL
--Wait for the Tool to finish the Process
+- Wait for the Tool to finish the Process

 ### Currently the tool is doing: